Life after COVID: what changes can we expect?

 Working from home has grown in popularity for the past decade.
 Driven by technology to support remote working becoming accessible to almost any business.
 Fibre connectivity and fast mobile internet mean workers can remain constantly connected from anywhere.
 Software solutions have followed, making it easier to stay connected.
 Although there has been some hesitancy to go remote even in the industries that are able.

 The current global pandemic has forced the world into remote work.
-As a result, we have learned to rely on chat apps, video conferencing, email and just plain old phone calls to connect.
+As a result, we have learned to rely on chat apps, video conferencing, email, and just plain old phone calls to connect.
 As well as a wide selection of software solutions to facilitate working from home.

 Social distancing requirements are set to stay in place for some time.
 Meaning remote work habits will become engrained as society gets accustomed to the new norm.